Napoleonic tactics: Cavalry on the battlefield

-Artillery tactics
+Artillery composition and tactics

 The Napoleonic era saw many developments in field artillery.
 Field artillery (also known as light artillery) is a class of mobile artillery that backs up armies on the battlefield.
 These guns were developed with an emphasis towards maneuverability, mobility, accuracy over long distance, and speed.
-Mobile artillery advancements date back to Gustavus Adolphus of Sweden in the Thirty Years' War (1618–48).
-Adolphus is recognized as being the first military commander to mass his light artillery units into batteries and to employ them in combination with other arms.
-By the mid eighteenth century, commanders from various nations had arrived to the conclusion that mobile artillery that could accompany the rest of the army was a necessity that one could not afford to be without.
-No longer would artillery's influence be limited to that which was within its firing range.
+Mobile artillery advancements date back to King Gustavus Adolphus of Sweden in the Thirty Years' War (1618–48).
+Adolphus is recognised as being the first military commander to mass his light artillery units into batteries and to employ them in combination with other arms.
+By the mid-18th century, commanders from various nations had arrived at the conclusion that mobile artillery that could accompany the rest of the army was a necessity.
+No longer would artillery's influence be limited to its immediate firing range.
 Field artillery would instead become a key component in shifting the tides on the battlefield.
-After the reorganization of the army into corps, the French army established semi-autonomous artillery formations that were led and coordinated by artillery officers.
+After the reorganisation of the army into corps, the French Army established semi-autonomous artillery formations that were led and coordinated by artillery officers.
 These formations were successful in demonstrating the potential tactical and offensive power of field artillery out on the battlefield.

 During the Napoleonic period, field artillery consisted of foot artillery, horse artillery, and mountain artillery.
+Field artillery was organized into batteries, comprising for the most part between six to eight guns.
+A battery could also include one or two howitzers for indirect fire.
+A battery had a typical strength of six officers and between 100-150 men.
+The guns varied in caliber between six, eight, nine or twelve pounder.
+The cavalry had their own horse artillery which were lighter, and all the gun crews had their own mounts.